 Our board certified psychiatrist and counseling staff work collaboratively on developing treatment plans and, when appropriate, medications to help.
 We offer individual, group, marriage and family counseling services.

 Medication assisted treatment (MAT)

-By combining medication and counseling, we provide you with a holistic addiction treatment approach that research has shown to be effective in treating substance use disorders and sustaining recovery.
-Primarily used if you are suffering from opioid addiction (such as heroin and prescription pain relievers that contain opiates), medication assisted treatment (MAT) can help by working to:
+By combining medication and counseling, we provide you with a holistic addiction treatment approach.
+Research has shown this method to be effective in treating substance abuse disorders and sustaining recovery from addiction.
+This method is primarily used when an individual is suffering from opioid addiction, such as heroin or prescription pain relievers that contain opiates.
+It can also be used for alcohol abuse in some cases.

 - Help you focus on developing the healthy thought and behavior patterns that will sustain recovery

-- Block the euphoric (feel good) effects of alcohol and opioids
+- Block the feel good effects of alcohol and opioids

 - Give relief from cravings